amykble/gridsome-blog-starter/README.md

   <img width="500" src="src/assets/images/amykble/gridsome-logo-normal.svg" alt="Project Logo">
 </p>

-## Information about The Website
+## Information about The Site

-xxx
+This is a blog starter for gridsome, a vue static site generator that uses plugins to create complex sites with the bennefits of a static website.
 See the [changelog](CHANGELOG.md) to see all updates to this project.

 ## Technologies Used